-I write to you as one of Australia’s 17,000 mortgage brokers to ask you not to hand power back to the big banks by killing competition in the home lending market.
+I write to you as one of Australia’s 17,000 mortgage brokers to ask you to continue to support the mortgage broking industry in the wake of the Hayne Royal Commission recommendations that would have devastated the industry.

 - Increased fees and interest rates for customers – as banks seek to restore their declining interest margins and increase profit without intense competition to keep prices down

-- Diminishing availability of credit – especially for customers in regional and rural Australia, where few branches remain, and for lower income customers with more complex credit needs such as first home buyers
+- Further diminishing availability of credit – especially for customers in regional and rural Australia, where bank branch numbers have fallen, and for lower income customers with more complex credit needs such as first home buyers

-- The end of trade for up to 17,000 small businesses, and the resultant loss of up to 27,000 FTE jobs in Australia
+- The end of trade for many of the 17,000 small broker businesses, and the resultant loss of up to 27,000 FTE jobs across Australia.

 Mortgage brokers are critical to competition in the home lending market in Australia.